uchicago-library/ldr_metadatastorage/README.md

 - attribute xsi:type MUST have a value of dcterms:URI if the value of the element is a path resolvable by ldr metadata storage
 - attribute xsi:type MUST have a value of dcterms:URL if the value of the element is a path resolvable by a remote system

-## About extension metadata
+## About proxy metadata

-There are no requirements for extension metadata, only that when posted it is wrapped in an extensions/extension element and that the type (xml, text or json) is defined and an identifier created.
+There are no requirements for proxy metadata, only that when posted it is wrapped in an proxies/proxy element and that the type (xml, text or json) is defined and an identifier created.

 ## The different types of responses

 The consuming client must be able to distinguish between the kinds of responses that the ldr metadata storage will provide.
 If the response is aggregate, it means the consuming client needs to know what collections are present in a particular location in the ldr metadata storage.
-If the response is atomic, it means the consuming client needs to know something in particular about a particular collection or extension metadata.
+If the response is atomic, it means the consuming client needs to know something in particular about a particular collection or proxy metadata.
 If the response is contextual, it means the consuming client needs to know where it can go next on its journey through the ldr metadata storage.
 In this way, the consuming client can navigate its way through the ldr metadata storage and be able to quickly interpret the responses based on a check for responseType to verify that the responseType is the kind of response it wants.

 Regardless of type, every response will have certain characteristics in common.
 Each one will have